hippyod-labs/hippyod-labs-theme/README.md

 ### Change default date format

-You can change the default date format by specifying `site.minima.date_format` in `_config.yml`.
+You can change the default date format by specifying `site.hippyod-labs-theme.date_format` in `_config.yml`.

 ```
-# Minima date format
+# hippyod-labs-theme date format
 # refer to http://shopify.github.io/liquid/filters/date/ if you want to customize this
-minima:
+hippyod-labs-theme:
   date_format: "%b %-d, %Y"
 ```